The Emergence of Chunking Structures with Hierarchical RNN: Experiments

 \subsection{Main Results}

-Table~\ref{tab: main result} presents the main results of our approach.
-We used CoNLL-2000 as the main dataset to evaluate the general chunking performance.
-To measure in-domain performance on Gigaword, MNLI-Gen, and WMT-14, we used the NLTK supervised chunker~\citep{bird-loper-2004-nltk} as pseudo-groundtruth labels.
-For comparison of inducing chunks from unsupervised parsing, we include Compound PCFG (discussed in Section~\ref{sec: Warming-up Hierarchical RNN}, \citealp{kim-etal-2019-compound}) and another recent unsupervised parser based on the features of a pretrained language model proposed by \citet{Kim2020Are}.
-The latter, called an LM Chunker in Table~\ref{tab: main result}, thresholds the BERT~\citep{devlin-etal-2019-bert} similarity of consecutive words for chunking.
-We observe from Lines 5 and 6 that the LM-based unsupervised chunker is worse than the Compound PCFG in phrase F1 (42.05 vs.~62.89) and tag accuracy (68.74 vs.~81.64).
+Table~\ref{tab: main result ling} presents the main results of general chunking performance.
+In the experiment, we followed~\citep{deshmukh-etal-2021-unsupervised-chunking} and trained all models on CoNLL-2000; testing was performed on CoNLL-2000 as well as the Englisht Web Treebank.

+For comparison of inducing chunks from unsupervised parsing, we include Compound PCFG (discussed in Section~\ref{sec: Warming-up Hierarchical RNN}) and another recent unsupervised parser based on the features of a pretrained language model proposed by \citet{Kim2020Are}.
+The latter, called an LM Chunker, thresholds the BERT~\citep{devlin-etal-2019-bert} similarity of consecutive words for chunking.
+We observe from Lines~5 and~6 in Table~\ref{tab: main result ling} that the LM-based unsupervised chunker is worse than the Compound PCFG in phrase F1 (42.05 vs.~62.89 on CoNLL-2000; 31.23 vs.~58.17 on English Web Treebank) and tag accuracy (68.74 vs.~81.64 on CoNLL-2000; 62.55 vs.~79.33 on English Web Treebank).
 Therefore, we use the chunking labels induced by Compound PCFG to pretrain our HRNN model in all experiments.

-We also include several traditional unsupervised chunking methods as baselines: a pointwise mutual information (PMI) chunker~\citep{van-de-cruys-2011-two} cuts two consecutive words if their PMI score is below a threshold; Baum--Welch HMM~\citep{baggenstoss2001modified} applies expectation--maximization to a hidden Markov model (HMM, \citealp{18626}).
-These methods perform significantly worse than recent advances in unsupervised syntactic structure discovery.
+We include several traditional unsupervised chunking methods as baselines: a pointwise mutual information (PMI) chunker~\citep{van-de-cruys-2011-two} cuts two consecutive words if their PMI score is below a threshold; Baum--Welch HMM~\citep{baggenstoss2001modified} applies expectation--maximization to a hidden Markov model (HMM, \citealp{18626}).
+These methods perform significantly worse than the recent advances in unsupervised syntactic structure discovery.